joemoose/dungeoneers.d20/docs/1 Make an Adventurer.md

 ## Step 6: Introductions

-Introduce your character to your adventuring party, and get ready to roll dice.
+Introduce your character to your adventuring group, and get ready to roll dice.

 Good luck, adventurer!